toddself/nanorequest/README.md

 wrong library.
 The idea here to really just wrap the built-in `http.request` method so you can use a callback and not deal with all the events crap.

+Version 2.0.0 and higher requires node 8.
+If you want to use node 7 or earlier, you can continue to use ^1.0.0.

 ## Usage
 ```js
 const request = require('nanorequest')